Hidden Backdoors in Huawei Chips for Vodafone Found

 But the same as usual friendship stories, Huawei and Vodafone has faced some compromising situations.

 Back in 2009 when Vodafone initially found some bugs in Huawei routers, the Chinese-giant tech company immediately took an action and made sure that the issue has been fixed.
 And true enough, business went back as usual.
+Hidden Backdoors in Huawei devices are rampant and has been criticized by the United States.

 But according to Bloomberg report, in 2011 and 2012 there are some backdoors that were found by Vodafone from the Huawei equipment.
 Particularly, in 2011, Vodafone, Italy, revealed that upon further penetration testing and checking, there are backdoors identified in some parts of its fixed access network known as optical service nodes, which are responsible for transmitting internet connection over optical fibers.
 In 2012, another identified backdoor found on other parts called broadband network gateway, which are responsible for user authentication and access to the internet.
 According to reports these vulnerabilities were also present in United Kingdom, Spain, Portugal and Germany.